HIPAA Notice of Privacy Practices

 The Right to Request Restrictions.
 You have the right to request certain restrictions of the uses and disclosures of your PHI.
-Aegis is not required to agree to a restriction that you may request, except for disclosure to a health plan when you have paid in full out-of-pocket for your care.
+Aegis is not required to agree to a restriction that you may request, except for disclosure to a health plan when you have paid in full for your care at the time of service or prior to Aegis filing a claim with your health plan.
 Aegis will notify you if Aegis denies your request to a restriction.
 If Aegis agrees to the requested restriction, Aegis may not use or disclose your PHI in violation of that restriction unless it is needed to provide emergency treatment.
 Under certain circumstances, Aegis may terminate their agreement to a restriction.
 You may request a restriction by contacting the Privacy Officer.

 The Right to be Notified of a Breach.
 You have the right to be notified in the event that Aegis (or one of our business associates) discovers a breach of your unsecured PHI.